alaahussienthabet/SwagLabsProject/README.md

 # SwagLabsProject
-clone the repo
+- clone the repo
-open test scenario class
+- open test scenario class from "SwagLabsTes" package
-run the class
+- run the class